datareel/datareel/load_balancer/README.txt

 must specify the front end listening port in the global [LBSERVER] config section.
 For each back end node you must specify the back end listening port for each's node [LBNODE] config section.
-For example, if you created a configuration template named “http_lb.cfg” make the following entries to set the listening ports.
+For example, if you created a configuration template named "http_lb.cfg" make the following entries to set the listening ports.
 NOTE: The port numbers used in the example below must be substituted with the port number you are actually using.
 The use of 4 LBNODE sections is just an